HandsOnDataViz/book/docs/HandsOnDataViz.md

 Second, refer to the color wheel and standard [harmony rules](https://en.wikipedia.org/wiki/Harmony_color) when choosing your palette.
-Consider the rule of complementary colors—–opposites in the color wheel—–to find color pairs, such as blue and orange or yellow and purple.
+Consider the rule of complementary colors—opposites in the color wheel—to find color pairs, such as blue and orange or yellow and purple.
 Analogous colors, or neighbors in the color wheel, make good palettes, such as orange, red, and pink.